burhanayan/OBS-WebCam-SystemTray-Toggle/README.md

-# OBS VirtualCam System Tray Toggle
+# OBS VirtualCam Tray Controller

-🎥 **OBS VirtualCam System Tray Toggle** is a lightweight Windows system tray application that connects to OBS Studio via its WebSocket API.
+🎥 **OBS VirtualCam Tray Controller** is a lightweight Windows system tray application that connects to OBS Studio via its WebSocket API.
 It allows you to:

 ✅ Monitor the visibility of a specific source (e.g., your webcam)
 ✅ Toggle the source ON/OFF with a simple click on the tray icon